wp-plugins/wp-instagram-bank/readme.txt

 ###IMPORTANT: If you think you found a bug in the WP Instagram Bank or have any problem or question concerning WP Instagram Bank, do not hesitate to contact us at support@tech-banker.com.

-***August 21, 2014: We're happy to announce that WP Instagram Bank reached 600+ plugin downloads in only 3 weeks.
+***September 16, 2014: We're happy to announce that WP Instagram Bank reached 800+ plugin downloads in only 1 month.
 We frequently receive positive feedback from people using our WP Instagram Bank Plugin for WordPress.
 Thanks so much for your support!***

 ### WP Instagram Bank is now available in the following Languages